slifin/breeze/README.md

 -}
 ```

+This code was only possible because of blocks, if statements, foreach statements and other language constructs nested block sin this manner

 ### Variable names
 Variable names are the meat of your story the intent of your code, and yet how many times have you seen code like this?